MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-dialogues.md

 ### Prompt state

 Prompt state asks the user for a specific piece of information.
-Prompt states embody a sub-dialog system within them and so by definition are complex states.
+Prompt states embody a sub-dialogue system within them and so by definition are complex states.

 Within a prompt state, you can define the actual response to provide to the user and optionally include an adaptive card.
 You can then specify a trigger to parse and understand the user's response.
 This trigger can be either LUIS or a custom code recognizer using regex.